Bark Review 2025: A Parental Control App With a Unique Approach

 • YouTube

 Social media sites and apps are growing in popularity, as younger kids gain access to phones and internet-connected tablets.
-Bark helps keep kids safe online by filtering content they see, scanning their messages for inappropriate content, and allowing parents to safeguard internet activity by setting screen time guidelines and website boundaries.
+Bark helps keep kids safe online by filtering content they see, scanning their messages for inappropriate content, and allowing parents to set screen time guidelines and website boundaries.

 On all platforms, Bark can scan and alert you to issues in your child’s posts, including text in captions, images, and videos.
 On Android and Amazon Fire tablets, Bark can also scan and alert you to issues found in direct messages and searches.